aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

 Formats for which the value is not known are excluded unless you put a question mark (?) after the operator.
-You can combine format filters, so -f "[height<=?720][tbr>500]" selects up to 720p videos (or videos where the height is not known) with a bitrate of at least 500 KBit/s.
+You can combine format filters, so -f "bv[height<=?720][tbr>500]" selects up to 720p videos (or videos where the height is not known) with a bitrate of at least 500 kbps.
 You can also use the filters with all to download all formats that satisfy the filter, e.g. -f "all[vcodec=none]" selects all audio-only formats.

 Format selectors can also be grouped using parentheses; e.g.
 -f "(mp4,webm)[height<480]" will download the best pre-merged mp4 and